 Soccer is a game that requires a combination of skills, fitness, and intelligence which all girls are capable of.

 I am very sure girls who are passionate about soccer can achieve their dreams just like the boys.

 Soccer helps young girls develop skills that will teach them to become better adults and parents.

 Besides improved mental and physical health, I am talking about teamwork, leadership, confidence, and sportsmanship.

-Therefore, do not kill your daughter’s dream for soccer because she will live to regret it.
+Therefore, do not kill your daughter’s dream of soccer because she will live to regret it.